Last Updated on July 12, 2021 by Grow with Bovees

 How Long Does It Take for A Palm Tree to Grow?

-The cost of a fully grown palm tree depends mostly on the species you’re interested in.
+The cost of a fully grown palm depends mostly on the species you’re interested in.
 Outdoor species are generally priced higher than indoor trees, but you can expect to spend anywhere between $10 and upwards of $1000 for matured specimens with large trunks.

 There are a few factors to consider before when shopping for a palm tree including your budget, number of palm trees required, whether they will live indoor or outdoors, species of palm trees, and how high you’d like them to grow.